AIVC Iron Condor Strategy

 AIVC (Amplify Bloomberg AI Value Chain ETF), in the Financial Services sector, (Asset Management industry), listed on AMEX.

-The Amplify Bloomberg AI Value Chain ETF (AIVC) seeks investment results that generally correlate (before fees and expenses) to the total return performance of the Bloomberg AI Value Chain Index.
-In an equal-weighted index approach, AIVC invests in a global mix of semiconductor, cloud/software and hardware companies that form the foundation of artificial intelligence (AI) technologies.
+The Amplify Bloomberg AI Value Chain ETF (AIVC) aims to replicate the total return performance of the Bloomberg AI Value Chain Index as closely as possible, prior to accounting for its own fees and expenses.
+Utilizing an equal-weighted strategy, this ETF allocates its investments across a global array of companies in the semiconductor, cloud/software, and hardware industries, all of which are essential components supporting the infrastructure of artificial intelligence (AI) technologies.

 What is a iron condor on AIVC?